skim7713/skim7713.github.io/assets/projects/pixelated.md

----
-title: Pixelated Authoritarian Nostalgia: The Use of Nostalgic Rhetoric of Former Dictators in the Media
+### Pixelated Authoritarian Nostalgia: The Use of Nostalgic Rhetoric of Former Dictators in the Media

----

-## Abstract

 Democratic transition marks the end of former dictatorships; however, the former authoritarian